Henry B. Jones: Artistic career

 Jones worked in oil, watercolor, pastel, pen and ink and etchings.

 He exhibited most often in the 1930s, many times in local shows that included Allan R. Freelon and Laura Wheeler Waring.
 Both Jones and Freelon mentored Paul F. Keene Jr. as a teenager when he taught art classes at the Wharton Center in North Philadelphia.
 They were considered the “elder statesmen” of Black artists, and showed up to review and critique Keen's work.
 Like other Black artists at the time, Jones exhibited sporadically in white galleries.
 Most shows by Black artists, noted artist and art historian James A. Porter, were in “churches, vestibules and reading rooms in public libraries, YMCA buildings or classrooms of public school buildings.”
 They were also set up at local YWCAs.

 Jones was praised as a “gifted” artist and was singled out in some of those exhibitions.
 In 1944, Crisis magazine described him as an “accomplished artist in oils as well as a writer” and listed him among Philadelphia’s “preeminent” citizens, along with Freelon, Dox Thrash and author Jessie Redmon Fauset.
 The arts writer for the Philadelphia Inquirer described him in 1932 as “decidedly gifted.”
 Thirty years earlier, in 1913, Crisis noted that he was developing a talent as a portrait painter, producing two works of Frederick Douglass.

-He never reached the stature of several of the Black artists with whom he exhibited in the Pyramid Club art competition, the William E. Harmon Foundation Awards for Distinguished Achievement Among Negroes and the Atlanta University Exhibition of Paintings, Sculptures and Prints by Negro Artists.
-These included Freelon, Waring, Samuel J. Brown Jr., Thrash, Hale Woodruff, James Lesesne Wells, Malvin Gray Johnson, Sargent Claude Johnson, Lois Mailou Jones, Elizabeth Catlett, Richmond Barthe, Palmer Hayden and William H. Johnson.